USEPA-Temp/CAERS/cef-web/README.md

 Annotating the Test Class with the following will start up a postgres embedded database and replace the dataSource created by Spring Boot with a datasource that points to the embedded database.
-All the initialization that Spring Boot, including Flyway, will use the embedded database.
+All Spring Boot initialization, including Flyway, will use the embedded database.
 ```
 @Category(TestCategories.EmbeddedDatabaseTest.class)